loreanvictor/callbag-jsx/docs/md/components/overview.md

 <br>

-A component has two other important life-cycle events as well:
+A component has two other important life-cycle events:
 - **Bind**: when the elements it has created are added to the main document.
 - **Clear**: when the elements it has created are removed from the main document.